jonnew/cyclops/resources/beta-kit-getting-started-guide.md

 > https://github.com/jonnew/cyclops/issues

-### Attribution
+## Attribution
 It has been a long road to design and test the Cyclops, coordinate the acquisition of materials, coordinate the manufacturing processes, and to distribute the device to the community.
 This process has been a lot of work but also a very rewarding learning experience.
-I am very happy that this device may enable your scientific endeavours and I'm sincerely grateful for your interest in the project.
+I am very happy that this device may enable your scientific endeavors and I'm sincerely grateful for your interest in the project.
 In general, I hope this project will eventually be one small module in a of growing set of __high-quality__, __open-source__, and __afforable__ tools that facilitate your research and